Ggddiifft/Ggddiifft/README.md

-- 👋 Hi, I’m @Ggddiifft
+- 👋 Hi, I’m @Sulav
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning having
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning medicine
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on leading for coding
-- 📫 How to reach me ...
+- 📫 How to reach me @projectinisde.s42r@gmail.com

 <!---
 Ggddiifft/Ggddiifft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.